APPLYING

 What type of visa do I need?

 All participants require a J-1 visa to undertake the program.
-The visas for the academic portion of the program are processed between April and June each year, with facilitation from GW.
+The visas for the academic portion of the program are processed between April and June each year, with facilitation from Georgetown University (GU).
 These visas generally only cover the period of study, not the internship period.
-GW is responsible for J1 process and will send necessary information and required documents to the admitted candidates after they receive employer support letters and the enrollment fee is paid by the participant.
+GU is responsible for J1 process and will send necessary information and required documents to the admitted candidates after they receive employer support letters, and the enrollment fee is paid by the participant.

 What is required to begin processing my visa?

-GW is responsible for J1 process and will send necessary information and required documents to the admitted candidates after they receive employer support letters and the enrollment fee is paid by the participant.
+GU is responsible for J1 process and will send necessary information and required documents to the admitted candidates.

 Necessary verification documents requested for each funding category must accompany the form.
 If applicants are bringing dependents, the bank statements must indicate additional funds for them.
 This information is necessary to obtain a visa.